 Step 5.
 Check your browser addons and reset your search settings in browsers

 If your search engine changed to unknown one, you might have browser settings changer plugin or program.
 Typically, these programs will be detected in Step 6, but you will have to fix settings manually.
+This type of Google redirect virus might affect both single browser or all of them, however, each browser is infected separately.
+Browser ad-ons are installed separately into each browser and reside in different locations.

 If your browser is hijacked in IE only, check IE browser add-ons.
 Note: there are malicious plugins that affect both IE and firefox and result in Google redirects in both of the pages.
 Before this step, make sure you clean your Control Panel from unknown, spammy looking programs.